fieldtrip/website/workshop/cuttingeegx/squids_vs_opms.md

 ```

 {% include markup/skyblue %}
-To understand coregistration, you first need to know what [coordinate systems](faq/coordsys.md) are.
-Coregistration is about aligning these coordinate systems.
-Start by plotting the MRI, SQUID sensors, and Polhemus headshape to see their coordinate systems.
+To understand coregistration, you first need to know what [coordinate systems](/faq/coordsys.md) are.
+Coregistration is about aligning data that is initially expressed in different coordinate systems into a single coordinate system.

+Start by plotting the MRI, SQUID sensors, and Polhemus headshape to see in which coordinate systems these are expressed.
 You can use **[ft_determine_coordsys](/utilities/ft_determine_coordsys)** for that.
 {% include markup/end %}

-We co-register the SQUIDs with the MRI by converting the MRI coordinate system to match that of the SQUIDs.
-In other words, we ensure that the three fiducials (nasion, LPA and RPA) defining the MRI coordinate system are aligned to the same three fiducials defining the SQUID coordinate system.
+We co-register the MRI to the SQUIDs by converting the MRI coordinate system to match that of the SQUIDs.
+In other words, we ensure that the three fiducials (Nasion, LPA and RPA) defined in the MRI coordinate system become aligned to the same three fiducials defined in the SQUID coordinate system.

 ```
 %% Co-registering the anatomical MRI to the SQUID coordinate system